Quantifying the Impact of Structured Output Format on Large Language Models through Causal Inference: Methodology

 \section{Methodology}

 Given the applications involving compliance and regulatory requirements in highly regulated industry, it is essential to conduct a detailed impact analysis.
 In our study, the adopted causal inference involves randomized controlled trials (RCTs), observational data collection, and statistical tests to determine the impact of structured output format on LLMs' generation \citep{10.5555/3238230}.
 In this section, we first present the variables involved in our analysis: instruction, output format, and LLMs' generation.
 The first two serve as potential causal factors, while the latter represents the outcome of interest.
 We then discuss the interventions targeting the two causal factors.
 Next, we elaborate on the potential causal structures using directed acyclic graphs (DAGs), which we aim to validate across various reasoning tasks.
 Finally, we outline the overall causal discovery.
 Our method is inspired by \citet{bao-etal-2025-likely} that explores CoT's impact on LLMs' generation through causal inference, with substantial modifications for our context.
+Practitioners can refer to our released analytical notebook \footnote{\url{https://github.com/Han-Yuan-Med/structured-output/blob/main/sot/sot_json.ipynb}} for detailed annotations and implementation procedures of the causal inference.